Azure/azure-sdk-for-js/sdk/core/core-http-compat/README.md

 }
 ```

-With the Core V2 libraries, the `options` parameter to the generated client will look like:
+With the `@azure/core-client` & `@azure/core-rest-pipeline` libraries, the `options` parameter to the generated client will look like:

 ```
 export interface SearchClientOptionalParams extends coreClient.ServiceClientOptions {